8 Best Scotland Road Trips: Scenic Routes, Driving Itineraries & Travel Tips

 • If you love gardens, then Harmony Garden in Melrose is a horticultural delight and a tranquil escape from life on the road.
 With colourful borders, beautifully manicured lawns, and a thriving kitchen garden, Harmony is perfectly in tune with nature.
 An added bonus is the superb views of Melrose Abbey and the nearby Eildon Hills.

 • Admire the creativity and skill of the glassblowers at work in Lindean Mill Glass.
-This innovative glass studio was established in 1978 by David Kaplan and Annica Sandström, whose work has been exhibited at the National Museum Scotland in Edinburgh and the V&A in London.
+This innovative glass studio was established in 1978 by David Kaplan and Annica Sandström, whose work has been exhibited at the National Museum of Scotland in Edinburgh and the V&A in London.

 • Take a mill tour, a great way to see Scottish tartan being woven from scratch, at Lochcarron of Scotland in Selkirk, one of the biggest names in the Scottish Borders’ textile industry, which has been weaving high-quality tartan for over 100 years.
 The Dress Act of 1746 attempted to bring the warrior clans under government control by banning the tartan along with other aspects of Gaelic culture.